Breaking Cycles in Family Addiction With Professional Guidance

 Family patterns create powerful blueprints that influence how substance use disorders develop and persist across generations.
 These patterns include communication styles, coping mechanisms, trauma responses, and behavioral norms that shape each family member's relationship with substances and stress.

-Research in epigenetics suggests that trauma can alter gene expression, potentially increasing addiction risk in offspring2.
-Families can either enable substance use or become crucial support systems in recovery efforts3.
+Research in epigenetics suggests that trauma can alter gene expression, potentially increasing addiction risk in offspring 2.
 Understanding these inherited patterns helps families recognize how generational cycles affect current behaviors and recovery potential.

 Recognizing Generational Trauma and Genetic Risk